-Her husband returned to the clinic the next day shouting and being very raucous in his behaviour.
+Her husband returned to the clinic the next day shouting and being very intimidating in his behaviour.
 He complained to the receptionist that his wife was still in considerable pain following the extraction of her tooth, and stated that this was down to the poor standard of treatment provided by the dentist.
-He threatened to report the dentist to the press and the Dental Board, and said that he had already posted negative comments about the dentist on various social media sites.
+He threatened to report the dentist to the press and the HPCSA and said that he had already posted derogatory comments about the dentist on various social media sites.

 The dentist in question was working in another clinic that day, so did not have an opportunity to provide an explanation to Mrs C's husband.
-He did however contact Dental Protection for urgent advice as he was concerned about the impact of the critical social media commentary.
+He did however contact Dental Protection for urgent advice as he was concerned about the potential impact of any social media criticism.
 He discussed the case with his dentolegal consultant and explained that although he was unaware of any press coverage to date, there were a handful of comments on social media attempting to undermine his credibility and professional reputation.